varnishcache/varnish-cache/doc/sphinx/faq/configuration.rst

 * Place the VCL file on the server
 * Telnet into the managment port.
-* do a "vcl.load <configname> <filename>" in managment interface. <configname> is whatever you would like to call your new configuration.
+* Do a "vcl.load <configname> <filename>" in managment interface. <configname> is whatever you would like to call your new configuration.
-* do a "vcl.use <configname>" to start using your new config.
+* Do a "vcl.use <configname>" to start using your new config.

 **Should I use ''pipe'' or ''pass'' in my VCL code?
 What is the difference?**